bmegha98/30-Days-of-Code/README.md

 A removeDuplicates function is declared in your editor, which takes a pointer to the head node of a linked list as a parameter.
 Complete removeDuplicates so that it deletes any duplicate nodes from the list and returns the head of the updated list.
 25. A prime is a natural number greater than 1 that has no positive divisors other than 1 and itself.
 Given a number,n , determine and print whether it's Prime or Not prime.
 If possible, try to come up with a  primality algorithm,O(sqrt(n)) or see what sort of optimizations you come up with for an O(n)  algorithm.
+26. Your local library needs your help!
+Given the expected and actual return dates for a library book, create a program that calculates the fine (if any).
+The fee structure is as follows:
+1. If the book is returned on or before the expected return date, no fine will be charged (i.e.:fine=0) .
+2. If the book is returned after the expected return day but still within the same calendar month and year as the expected return date, fine=15*(Number of days late).
+3. If the book is returned after the expected return month but still within the same calendar year as the expected return date, the fine=500*(Number of months late).
+4.If the book is returned after the calendar year in which it was expected, there is a fixed fine of 10000.